MoveOD: Synthesizing Origin-Destination Commute Distribution from U.S. Census Data: Benchmark Experiments

 Each algorithm receives the same inputs: the coordinates of all buildings, cost matrix (shortest path travel times), vehicle capacity of $5$ passengers, and a fleet of $30$ identical vehicles.
 Algorithms are evaluated on their performance over the \emph{test} set.
 All results are summarized in Table~\ref{tab:cpdp_results}.

-Our experiments show that \MoveOD generated commuter flows yield tractable, solvable CPDP instances.
-Solutions are consistent across algorithms, with heuristics like LKH-3 and Clarke–Wright producing near-optimal routes, and learning-based methods generalizing reasonably well.
-This validates both the fidelity of \textsc{MoveOD}’s synthetic demand and its usability in routing-centric transportation studies.
+Our experiments show that \MoveOD-generated commuter flows yield tractable, solvable CPDP instances.
+Solutions are consistent across algorithms, with heuristics such as LKH-3 and Clarke--Wright producing near-optimal routes and learning-based methods generalizing reasonably well.
+These results support the practical usability of \textsc{MoveOD}'s synthetic demand in routing-centric transportation studies.